Network & API7 min read

 Ignoring CORS errors — CORS is a browser security restriction, not a server-side API error.
 If you get a CORS error in the browser, the request may succeed from a server-side client (curl, Node).
 Check whether the API allows browser origins.

-Testing with curl vs a browser API client
+Testing with curl vs a desktop API client

 curl is ideal for scripting, CI pipelines, and reproducing requests in documentation.
-A browser API client is faster for interactive exploration, header autocompletion, and working alongside other browser tools.
+A desktop API client is faster for interactive exploration, header autocompletion, and working alongside your other developer tools.

-MyDevTools API Client runs entirely in the browser, supports GET/POST/PUT/PATCH/DELETE, custom headers, authentication, JSON body editing, and shows the formatted response and status side by side.
+The API Client in MyDevTools runs offline on your machine, supports GET/POST/PUT/PATCH/DELETE, custom headers, authentication, JSON body editing, and shows the formatted response and status side by side.

 bash